 server_GK140528.emf

-Figure 7 – DLMS/COSEM server model
+Figure 7 – DLMS®/COSEM server model

-Through the wrapper, the DLMS/COSEM AL is bound to a TCP or UDP port number, which is used for the DLMS/COSEM application.
+Through the wrapper, the DLMS®/COSEM AL is bound to a TCP or UDP port number, which is used for the DLMS®/COSEM application.
 The presence of the TCP and UDP layers allows incorporating other internet applications, like FTP or HTTP, bound to their standard ports respectively.

 The TCP layer is supported by the IP layer, which is in turn may be supported by any set of lower layers depending on the communication media to be used (for example Ethernet, PPP, IEEE 802, or IP-capable PLC lower layers, etc.).

-Obviously, in a single server it is possible to implement several protocol stacks, with the common DLMS/COSEM AL being supported by distinct sets of lower layers.
+Obviously, in a single server it is possible to implement several protocol stacks, with the common DLMS®/COSEM AL being supported by distinct sets of lower layers.
 This allows the server to exchange data via various communication media with clients in different AAs.
-Such a structure would be similar to the structure of a DLMS/COSEM client show below.
+Such a structure would be similar to the structure of a DLMS®/COSEM client show below.

-Model of a DLMS/COSEM client
+Model of a DLMS®/COSEM client

-Figure 8 shows the model of a DLMS/COSEM client as an example.
+Figure 8 shows the model of a DLMS®/COSEM client as an example.